weo-edu/po/Readme.md

 ### Currying

 Po returns an auto currying punk.
-The arity of a po instance is defined by the arity of the first punk in the pipeline.
+The arity of a po pipeline is defined by the arity of the first punk in the pipeline.
 The po pipeline is not actually executed until sufficient args are passed.

 In the example below `req` has an arity of 2, and `weoGoogle` has an arity of 1.